Skip to main content

 April 2023: In April 2023, Prime Minister of Australia the Hon Anthony Albanese MP met with then President the Hon Russ Kun MP, in Brisbane.
 Prime Minister Albanese and President Kun discussed Australia and Nauru's shared priorities for regional security, climate resilience and regional connectivity.

-November 2022: In November 2022, President the Hon Russ Kun MP travelled to Canberra and met with Minister for Foreign Affairs and Trade Senator the Hon Penny Wong and Minister for International Development and the Pacific the Hon Pat Conroy MP.
+November 2022: In November 2022, then President the Hon Russ Kun MP travelled to Canberra and met with Minister for Foreign Affairs and Trade Senator the Hon Penny Wong and Minister for International Development and the Pacific the Hon Pat Conroy MP.
 The President also met separately with the Governor General of Australia, His Excellency General the Honourable David Hurley AC DSC (Retd).

 October 2022 In a separate visit, Minister for Foreign Affairs and Trade Senator the Hon Penny Wong travelled to Nauru to further strengthen Australia's ties with our Pacific family.
-The Foreign Minister met with President the Hon Russ Kun MP and discussed shared priorities such as climate-resilient infrastructure, connectivity, economic opportunities and pandemic recovery.
+The Foreign Minister met with the then President the Hon Russ Kun MP and discussed shared priorities such as climate-resilient infrastructure, connectivity, economic opportunities and pandemic recovery.

-October 2022: Deputy Prime Minister and Minister for Defence, the Hon Richard Marles MP, visited Nauru and met with President the Hon Russ Kun MP to highlight Australia and Nauru's close and enduring partnership.
+October 2022: Deputy Prime Minister and Minister for Defence, the Hon Richard Marles MP, visited Nauru and met with the then President the Hon Russ Kun MP to highlight Australia and Nauru's close and enduring partnership.
 While in Nauru, the Deputy Prime Minister also met with Government of Nauru Cabinet Ministers and visited key Australian-led initiatives.

-June 2022: In June 2022, then President Hon Lionel Aingimea undertook private travel to Australia, accompanied by family and senior ministers.
+June 2022: In June 2022, then President the Hon Lionel Aingimea undertook private travel to Australia, accompanied by family and senior ministers.
 The then President met with the Deputy Prime Minister and Minister for Defence Hon Richard Marles MP, the Minister for International Development and the Pacific Hon Pat Conroy MP, and the Minister for Home Affairs Hon Clare O'Neil MP individually.

-February-March 2022: In early 2022, then President Aingimea led a delegation of ministers and officials to Australia to held high-level meetings with the Governor-General of Australia, His Excellency General the Hon David Hurley AC DSC, then Prime Minister Hon Scott Morrison MP, then Minister for Foreign Affairs and Trade Senator Hon Marise Payne, then Home Affairs Minister Hon Karen Andrews MP, and then Defence Minister Hon Peter Dutton MP.
-On 2 March 2022, President Aingimea formally opened the new Nauru High Commission in Australia.
+February-March 2022: In early 2022, then President the Hon Lionel Aingimea led a delegation of ministers and officials to Australia to held high-level meetings with the Governor-General of Australia, His Excellency General the Hon David Hurley AC DSC, then Prime Minister Hon Scott Morrison MP, then Minister for Foreign Affairs and Trade Senator Hon Marise Payne, then Home Affairs Minister Hon Karen Andrews MP, and then Defence Minister Hon Peter Dutton MP.
+On 2 March 2022, then President Aingimea formally opened the new Nauru High Commission in Australia.

 Visitor information